 6. San Jose

 The San Jose province is nestled in the centre of the country in the Central Valley and remains surrounded by untouched cloud forests.
 But while the rainforests are teeming with wildlife, the city is packed with rich history, culture and things to do.

 It’s got an urban vibe like no other and boasts museums, parks, theatres, restaurants and bars like you’ve never seen.
 Hit up happy hour in la Calle de la Amargura, a lively strip filled with hip bars and artsy cafes.
 Craft beer is quickly taking over thanks to Costa Rica’s Craft Brewing Co. which is the country's first microbrewery!

 The largest marketplace in San Jose, the Mercado Central, is an absolute must do.
 If you’re looking for souvenirs, your best bet is the Mercado Calle Nacional de Artesanía y Pintura (National Craft Market).

-Stop by the Feria Verde (farmers’ market) for fresh tropical fruit and eat until your heart's content on mangoes, maracuya (passion fruit) and guanabana (a spiny, football-sized fruit that tastes like a delightful combo of pineapple and banana).
+Stop by the Feria Verde (farmers’ market) for fresh tropical fruit and eat till your heart's content on mangoes, maracuya (passion fruit) and guanabana (a spiny, football-sized fruit that tastes like a delightful combo of pineapple and banana).